havemaps/hmwt-documentation/README.md

   ![Image is a screenshot the git repository with the qgis2web export folder](images/exportLocation.png "Exported qgis2web file")

-2. Rename the very long qgis2web folder name to **webapp**.
-This rename will be important at a later step.
+2. **Rename** the very long qgis2web folder name to **webapp**.
+This rename will be important for creating GitHub Pages at a later step.
 It is not necessary to use webapp specifically, but name it something short and memorable.

 3. Open the folder, which is now named **webapp** in this tutorial, and double click the **index.html** file.
 The map will open in the default web browser.
 If for some reason the map is not appearing, right click the file and select Open with to open it with another web browser (e.g., Firefox instead of Chrome).